 Certain exercises and stretches may help relieve pain, reduce tightness, and speed healing in people with sciatica.
-Examples include knee to chest exercises and the child’s pose.
+Examples include knee-to-chest stretching exercises and the child’s pose.

-Radiating pain from sciatica can be especially difficult to manage, and it can sometimes be debilitating.
+Radiating pain from sciatica can be debilitating and difficult to manage.
 Unlike other forms of pain, sciatica may not get better from resting.

-This article suggests various exercises that people can perform to try to ease sciatica and explains why they work.
-It also looks at the causes and symptoms of sciatica, possible preventive measures, and other treatment options.
+This article suggests various exercises people can perform to ease sciatica and explains why they work.
+It also looks at the causes of sciatica, possible preventive measures, and other treatment options.

-The movements below should function to increase strength and flexibility in the gluteus, piriformis, hamstring, and lower back muscles.
+The movements in this article can increase strength and flexibility in the gluteus, hamstring, piriformis, and lower back muscles.

-A person is likely to get the best results from performing these movements regularly.
-However, not everyone will necessarily find all of the exercises helpful because different causes of sciatica affect the sciatic nerve differently.
+People may get the best results from performing these movements regularly.
+However, not everyone will find all of the exercises helpful because different causes of sciatica affect the sciatic nerve differently.

-It is important to note that while exercises should cause a stretch and tension in the area, they should not worsen pain or cause new pain.
+It is important to note that while exercises should cause a stretch and tension in the area, they should not worsen or cause new pain.
 If someone experiences worse or new pain during these exercises, they should stop immediately.

 Knee to chest